Alignak-monitoring/alignak-doc/source/14_contributing/how-to-contribute.rst

 Simple fix
 ----------
-If you have a very small to do (typo, doc, one file commit), you'd better use Github.
+If you have a very small to do (typo, doc, one file commit), you'd better use GitHub.
 You can click edit in the Alignak repository.
 It will fork the repository for you and let you edit the file through the Web Interface.
 Once you picked a good commit message (see below for commit message habits) you can push it in a new branch (see below for branch name habits).
-Finally, you can create a new pull request to the Alignak repos (still with Github UI)
+Finally, you can create a new pull request to the Alignak repos (still with GitHub UI)

 Not so simple fix